The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Impact of higher-order GUP modified entropy on the SGWB spectrum

 where the indices ``*" and ``0" denote the corresponding physical parameters evaluated at the time of the phase transition and the present era, respectively.
 Using the relationship between the scale factor and redshift ${{{\nu _{0{\rm{peak}}}}} \mathord{\left/ {\vphantom {{{\nu _{0{\rm{peak}}}}} {{\nu _*}}}} \right. \kern-\nulldelimiterspace} {{\nu _*}}} = {{{a_*}} \mathord{\left/ {\vphantom {{{a_*}} {{a_0}}}} \right. \kern-\nulldelimiterspace} {{a_0}}}$, the redshift corresponding to the peak frequency of SGWB relative to its present value can be formulated as follows

-To examine the role of the GUP effect in modifying the ratio of the peak frequency of the present SGWB to the frequency at the QCD phase transition epoch, we illustrate this relationship in Fig.~\ref{fig1}.
+To examine the role of the GUP effect in modifying the ratio of the peak frequency of the present SGWB to the frequency at the QCD phase transition epoch, we plot figure~\ref{fig1}.